lvpeizhuo/SSL-WM/README.md

 # SSL-WM
-The implementation of _SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-Supervised Learning_.
+The implementation of _SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-Supervised Learning.

 ## Getting started